-The Numbers in the Spanish alphabet are represented by “Arabic numerals”, so called because they were introduced to the West by the Arabs.
-Numbers can also be represented by words.
+For instance the Numbers in the Spanish alphabet are represented by “Arabic numerals”, so called because they were introduced to the West by the Arabs.
+However, numbers can also be represented by words.

 In Arabic numerals, any number can be represented through a combination of just ten symbols known as digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.